lugawe/find/README.md

 ### 12 - Call with parameter -h
 Print a summary of the command-line usage of the command and exit.

-Passing parameter requires one of the following values: 'name' or 'type'.

 ## Running Tests